Lecture X - Programming Projects

 Idea 4: Web Dashboard Development

-• Design a user dashboard as web application
+• Design a complex dashboard as web application

 • Visualize some data or implement calculations